psycho-baller/snipTube/README.md

 ## What is SnipTube?

-SnipTube, the ultimate browser extension, brings a whole new dimension to your YouTube journey.
-It's not just another bookmarking tool; it's a powerful way to **transform your video watching into a personalized and organized knowledge hub**.
+Are you tired of trying to remember the best moments in those lengthy YouTube videos?
+Look no further!
+SnipTube empowers you to effortlessly highlight, tag, and annotate the most captivating parts of your favorite YouTube videos (we call these snips).
+Plus, with the magic of AI, it generates summaries for each snip, making it a breeze to revisit.
 Let's take a closer look at what SnipTube has to offer:

 ### Features